quintype/malibu/tutorial/go-live-checklist.md

 *This tutorial was contributed by [Deo Kumar](https://www.linkedin.com/in/deo-kumar)*

-There are few points needs to be check befor and after Go-Live
+There are few points that needs to be check before and after Go-Live

 ## Before Go-live checklist